Treasure Island Nature Reserve

 Native Revegetation Programme

 Treasure is a sand cay with no naturally occurring fresh water.
-Whilst this is a blessing in that we rarely get mosquitoes, it makes life for our vegetation very challenging indeed!
-Out Environment and Sustainability Policy formalizes our approach to planting on Treasure and we prioritize native vegetation suitable to the challenging conditions.
+Whilst this is a blessing in that we rarely get mosquitos, it makes life for our vegetation very challenging indeed!
+Out Environment and Sustainability Policy formalises our approach to planting on Treasure and we prioritise native vegetation suitable to the challenging conditions.
 We also strive to plant species that provide habitat and food for the wildlife that live here to enhance the biodiversity of our island paradise and support ever growing populations of the rare and beautiful species calling Treasure home.